 3. Disable Plugins

-Normally, nothing bad happens if you keep the plugins activated while updating WordPress but it is recommended to disable plugins if you are going to update WordPress on your production site.
+Normally, nothing bad happens if you keep the plugins activated while updating WordPress.
+Still, it is recommended to disable plugins if you will update WordPress on your production site.

 You can skip that step if you are going to update WordPress on your staging site!